wise4rmgod/Tatum_wallet/README.md

 # Tatum_wallet
- Creating a wallet using Tatum
+ This is an example project to help you create a bitcoin wallet using Tatum Javascript SDK